Article updated on 1/9/2017 – info on mobile site indexing, best practices for mobile, community post with further use cases.

-It’s only one out of hundreds of signals for website indexing
+It’s one of hundreds of signals for site indexing

 It’s very easy to blow this one aspect of Google’s mobile website indexing but in reality, it’s only one signal out of hundreds of signals that factor into a website’s ranking.
 Yes, some websites that rely on interstitial ads heavily will most likely have to make some changes, but many websites will still be able to market to website visitors with a pop-up or messaging bar on mobile.